 Berlin 1913

-The price for preserving King George V’s throne was high, given the tsar’s brutal reputation as a monarch might have sparked a similar worker revolution in Britain.
+The price for preserving King George V’s throne was high, given the tsar’s tough reputation as a monarch might have sparked a similar worker revolution in Britain.
 This was no time for a constitutional monarch, anxious about his own position, to be extending asylum to an autocrat, however close they were.

 Secondly the logistics in getting the Romanovs safely away from the Urals failed.
 There were enormous problems of distance, geography and climate.
 It would be almost impossible getting 7 royals over very long distances via railways controlled by revolutionaries, then by sea through treacherous ice floes and safely past German submarine patrols.
 Rescue via aircraft was of course impossible.